Year 2

 More information about the Year 2 Curriculum can be found in the YEAR 2 Long Term Plan 2024-2025 document found below.

-For this term, PE is timetabled for every Tuesday and Thursday.
-We will be doing OOA on Tuesdays and Multi Skills on Thursdays.
+For this term, PE is timetabled for every Tuesday and Friday.
+We will be doing Lacrosse on Tuesdays and Football on Fridays.
 Please ensure that all earrings are removed on those days and that your child has their full PE kit in school.
 Please make sure that your child has a colder weather PE kit in school, including spare socks and trainers.

 ______________________________________________________________________________________________________________________________________________________________________________________________________________________________________